 Current faculty research includes studies of social psychology, group processes, experimental methods, symbolic interactionism, constructing social problems, social and psychological responses to perceived threats, and the role and impact of the media on attitudes, beliefs, and behaviors.
-Proposed graduate course offerings reflect this diversity.
-After taking a required course on the Individual and Society, students may take electives in sociology of culture, social psychology, symbolic interactionism, situational social psychology, media and society, cultural criminology, environmental justice, and group processes.

-The required course in the culture specialization is SOCA 780 - Individual and Society.
+The required elective in the culture area is SOCA 780 - Individual and Society.